 What Are The Benefits of a Palatal Expander?

 There are many benefits to the use of a palatal expander.
 First of all, it may be used in order to improve the patient’s overall smile.
 It can also correct cross-bite and overlapping teeth through expansion of the upper jaw.
 Palatal expanders are usually custom made to fit a specific patient’s teeth, to activate the palatal expander, there is a small screw at the side that would be used to fasten the springs and wires around the teeth to either bring them closer together or straighten them out.
 Once the desired adjustment is made, the expander is left in place for a few months until there has been new bone growth to fill the extra space made and stable the expansion.

-What Need Palatal Expanders?
+Do You Need Palatal Expanders?

 There are three situations that call for the use of palatal expanders:

 - Crossbites – This is when the upper jaw of a young child meets the inside of the lower jaw instead of the outside.

 - Crowding – It is easy to tell in a young child before their permanent set of teeth are in that the mouth isn’t spacious enough.
 Widening of the upper jaw instead of tooth extraction is possible.